 5) Will we present our research?

-—-Yes, for summer 2022 we will be doing 15 minute virtual oral presentations at the end of our summer program and then a research poster presentation in March of 2023.
+—-Yes, for summer 2023 we will be doing poster presentations at the end of our summer program and then a research poster presentation at our statewide symposium (typically in March).

 6) I am a freshman or senior, can I still apply?

 —Per our statewide efforts, we are working on recruiting sophomores or new transfer juniors to our program, though we will read all applications.
 More research opportunities can be found a http://research.berkeley.edu